ASN.1 encoding and decoding with support for BER, CER, and DER

 final classes, but due to

-this bug I found, it cannot
+this bug I found, they cannot

-be until that bug is resolved.
+final until that bug is resolved.

 - Ilya Tingof (@etingof), who answered several questions of mine on StackOverflow, and who authored PyASN1.

 - @YuryStrozhevsky for his ASN.1 BER Codec and his @YuryStrozhevsky's ASN.1 Test Suite